Get

 Use a lick mat to help keep your dog busy and out of trouble.
 If you need your dog out of the way long enough to accomplish a household task, load up a lick mat with something tasty, place it in a safe location, and let your dog get to work.
 You could even freeze the loaded mat to lengthen the time it’ll take your dog to clear it.
 If your dog is a chewer, it might not be safe to leave them unsupervised with a lick mat when you leave the house.

-Using a lick mat can help calm an anxious dog or distract them from a stressful situation.
-Working hard to clean out a lick mat gives an anxious dog something to focus on, which may help lower their emotional stress response.
+Using a lick mat can help calm an anxious dog or distract them when you anticipate a potentially stressful situation.
+Working hard to clean out a lick mat gives an anxious dog something to focus on, which may help prevent an emotional stress response.
 Dogs find a constant licking motion soothing, which is why many anxious dogs suffer from “lick sores” as they turn their tongues on themselves.

 Giving them a lick mat can offer a safe way to self-soothe.
 With consistency, lick mats can help desensitize your dog to a stress trigger by building a positive association with the delicious food and calming licking motion.